 I’ve also grown to love to eat a smoothie with a spoon; it makes me feel like I’m eating a meal and not sipping it.
 Silly, I know, and if you want to make it more liquid so you can sip it through a straw, all you have to do is add a little bit more liquid.
 Easy peasy, see?
 I aim to please.

 Before you argue that fruit is good for you, I will tell you that I agree that fruit is a nutritional powerhouse and something we should be adding to our diets.
 However, many readers have to watch their carbohydrate count and sugar intake for different health goals, so I developed this recipe to keep all of us happy.
+After this smoothie bowl, make sure you take a sip of my green smoothie recipe.
+So good.

 What does that mean for you, if you can eat more than one serving of fruit per meal?
 It means that you can still eat more fruit throughout the day and that this strawberry smoothie bowl will provide you with tons of protein, fiber, iron, vitamins and minerals, and healthy fats.